MKTHEPLUGG/deploy-tf-vrs/readme.md

-Certainly!
-Here's a draft of the documentation for your `deploy-tf-vrs` GitHub Action:

----

 # Terraform Deploy to Azure (via Remote State) Action

 This GitHub Action allows you to deploy infrastructure to Azure using Terraform, leveraging Azure Blob Storage for remote state management.